OpenWaterFoundation/owf-lib-viz-dygraphs-js/README.md

 ** **Note** the data below each station is the amount of precipitation that occured that day.

+## NOTES

+* Dygraph charts had issues with being mobile friendly when using bootstrap on the html page.
+Refer to [Bootstrap Repo](https://github.com/OpenWaterFoundation/owf-lib-viz-bootstrap-js) for workaround.
+* Found this forum on Google Code that talks about this issue.
+[Google Code](https://code.google.com/archive/p/dygraphs/issues/238).
+* Requires small amount of code to implement
+* Provides examples and documentation
+* Open Source
+* Free
+* Has a good release history
+* Actively developed

 ## What is a Timeseries Graph

 Timeseries, also known as Line Graphs, are used to display quantitative value over a continuous interval or time span.
 It is most frequently used to show trends and relationships (when grouped with other lines).
 Line Graphs also help to give a "big picture" over an interval, to see how it has developed over that period.